 In the setting of rosacea associated with small intestinal bacterial overgrowth (SIBO), the dietary approach is to consume foods and beverages that are easily digested, so that most of the nutrients can be absorbed efficiently higher up in the intestine.
 This reduces nutrition that will stimulate a recurrence of the excess bacteria in the mid and upper small intestine.
-It is also important to avoid commonly known dietary rosacea triggers.
+It is also important to avoid commonly known dietary rosacea triggers (see below).

 Complex sugars or certain artificial sugars are the nutrients that most often cause SIBO to return.
 This will be discussed below.

 Once the antibiotic is successful in reducing excess bacteria growth in the small intestine then it is possible that higher fiber foods can be reintroduced.
 Fiber is comprised of carbohydrates that humans can’t digest.
 The normal role of colon bacteria is to help break fiber down.
 A certain amount of gas is naturally produced during this fermentation process.
 As long as fiber intake is not excessive and the bacterial counts are normalized in the small intestine then bloating and gas will not be a problem.
 Initially we recommend a diet that contains only modest amounts of fiber found naturally in fruits and vegetables.

 Frequent eating also causes problems reducing SIBO.
 The normal cleaning-waves in the small intestine that gets rid of food byproducts, waste, and bacteria occur when you are not eating for more than 90 minutes.
 The more meals that you have per day - and this includes snacks between meals - the less time your body has to produce appropriate cleansing waves, making it easier for the bacteria to remain in the small intestine.

 Adequate fluid intake throughout the day is also important.
 If your diet does not include enough water, it becomes more difficult for your body to have proper bowel motility.